elanlb/OpenEmbroiderer/README.md

-# OpenEmbroiderer
+# color-matcher
-JavaFX based image to tool path program for computerized embroidery machines.
+JavaFX based program to reduce the colors in an image.
+More details will come soon.